Growing an AI with NEAT

 2nd Milestone: Full Backtracking

 That 70% completion got up by 1% every 100 to 200 generations until it was done.
-Now, it does not mean it can solve every maze I throw at it, only that it can solve this particular 100.
-So I tested on a million mazes, and it solved 98.52% of them.
+Now, it does not mean it can solve every possible maze, only that it can solve this particular 100.
+When tested on a million mazes, I got a 98.52% success rate.

 Here are some of the results: